 Thank you for your letter of June 30 that was in response to my letter to you of November 17, 2015.

-When your government came into office last fall you inherited the Harper Conservative foreign policy towards Ukraine and Russia which was in lock-step with that of the USA.
-My purpose in writing to you was to alert your new government to the fact that there was considerable evidence that for a variety of reasons Harper’s and the USA’s foreign policy positions were at variance with the reality of the situation.
+When your government came into office last fall you inherited the Harper Conservative foreign policy towards Ukraine and Russia which was in lock-step with that of the United States.
+My purpose in writing to you was to alert your new government to the fact that there was considerable evidence that for a variety of reasons Harper’s and the US’s foreign policy positions were at variance with the reality of the situation.

 Through reports largely on the internet and some in prestigious journals by academics, former government officials and independent journalists, I became aware of significantly different views from those presented by the mainstream media on the Ukraine-Russia issue.
 To provide you and the Prime Minister with additional valuable information, from these reports I had selected five articles by informed observers and sent them to you last fall along with my letter.

 And what is it that you now relate to me in your letter?
-You make no mention of the articles I had forwarded to you – if you read them you have ignored the solidly documented information that provided the basis for a different foreign policy.
-Instead, to my dismay I see that you and your government have adopted Harper’s policies in their entirety and Canada’s policy towards Ukraine and Russia still remains in lock-step with the USA.
+You make no mention of the articles I had forwarded to you—if you read them you have ignored the solidly documented information that provided the basis for a different foreign policy.
+Instead, to my dismay I see that you and your government have adopted Harper’s policies in their entirety and Canada’s policy towards Ukraine and Russia still remains in lock-step with the US.